swapnilkumarrai/ToDo-List-App/README.md

 ## Usage
 The project is already live at http://3.110.102.177:8000/ .
+You create your own account or if you want to login using a dummy account, here are the credentials:- username- Emma Martinez , password- Martinez@123, MailId- Emma.Martinez@example.com
 Also if you want to run it locally, just navigate to the project directory and run a command: python manage.py runserver .
 Then you can follow the following steps:-
     Account Creation: Users can sign up for an account to access the full range of features.